fengyanshi/fengyanshi.github.io/agenda.rst

  * 10:30--11:00 Break
  * 11:00--11:30  Modeling waves at FRF -- Gabriela
  * 11:30--12:00 Modeling Ship Wakes in the Intracoastal Waterway with FUNWAVE -- Deidre Herbert
- * 12:00--12:30 Potential Submarine Landslide Tsunamis in the South China Sea (NHWAVE+FUNWAVE) -- Linlin Li
+ * 12:00--12:30 Introduction of an user interface of FUNWAVE-TVD using Jupyter notebook -- Ling Zhu
  * 12:30--1:30 Lunch
  * 1:45--3:00 Training session #1 -- Malej
  * 3:00--3:30 Break